gasparka/thesis/docs/pyha.rst

 Conclusion
 ~~~~~~~~~~

 While fixed-point designs require some extra efforts, Pyha provides reasonably easy way for conversion.
 Lazy init helps, auto conversion possible in future.

+.. todo:: show high level design, with fsk receiver, can we just connect the blocks? use inspectrum and real remote signal?
+    Ease of reuse..even if we suck at hardware design!

 Proposed design flow
 --------------------